Skip to main content

 • “The graphics on the highest settings can be demanding, but you can tweak them without losing smooth performance.”

-• “The game seems nice and the story well made, but they need to improve optimization.
+• “So, the game seems nice and the story well made but they need to improve optimization.
 My PC was making more noise than usual compared to Fortnite at 120fps on ultra settings.
-I bought it for free, but for 5 bucks it's fine as long as the noise doesn't bother you.”
+I got the game for free, but for 5 bucks it’s fine if the noise doesn’t bother you.”

 • “While this title clearly wears its fears to fathom inspirations on its sleeve, I was genuinely taken aback by the performance—launching into a near-static 1 fps experience is an incredible hurdle for any player.”

-• “If you have a mildly good PC, it can be a very scary experience.
-I'm not the guy to get scared that easily and this game scared literally three times; if you ignore the 40 fps, it can be a very good free experience (if you got it for free, of course).
-My only two complaints are that it can be way more optimized.”
+• “If you have a mildly good PC it can be a very scary experience; I'm not the guy to get scared that easily and this game scared literally three times.
+If you ignore the 40 fps, it can be a very good free experience, and my only two complaints are: 1) it can be way more optimized.”

-• “So, the game seems nice and the story well made but they need to get some optimization in the game, like my PC was making more noise than it normally does on Fortnite at 120fps all in ultra.
-I bought it for free but for 5 bucks it's fine, but only if the noise doesn't bother you.”
+• “So, the game seems nice and the story well made, but they need to improve optimization because my PC was making more noise than usual compared to Fortnite at 120 fps on ultra settings.
+I got it for free, but for 5 bucks it's fine only if the noise doesn't bother you.”

 • stability